SEA Employer of Record Stack 2026: Multiplier, Deel, Remote, and the Cross-Border Hiring Stack for SEA Startups

 For US-headquartered SaaS companies hiring in SEA, Deel or Remote is often the corporate-standardized choice given existing US enterprise integration.
 For SEA-headquartered SaaS startups and Asian corporates, Multiplier typically wins on Singapore-headquartered customer support, on SEA-deployment compliance depth, and on regional pricing flexibility, while Deel wins on US enterprise integration ecosystem and Remote wins on EU GDPR compliance maturity.

-Skuad is the Singapore-built EOR competing with Multiplier on the SEA tier with comparable pricing and a more developer-friendly API.
-Papaya Global is the global enterprise payroll platform that handles SEA EOR for large global enterprises with established country entities elsewhere.
+**[Skuad](/tools/skuad)** is based in Singapore and competes with Multiplier on the SEA tier with comparable pricing and a more developer-friendly API. **Papaya Global** is the global enterprise payroll platform that handles SEA EOR for large global enterprises with established country entities elsewhere.
 For SEA SaaS startups under 50 cross-border employees, Multiplier or Skuad is typically the right pick; for global enterprises with 200+ SEA employees across mixed entity and EOR structures, Papaya Global is competitive.

 For a Singapore-headquartered Series B SaaS startup with 18 cross-border employees across Singapore HQ (12 employees on Singapore Pte Ltd entity), Vietnam (4 engineers via EOR), the Philippines (1 ops via EOR), and Indonesia (1 designer via EOR):